15 Secret Grocery Shopping Tips You Need to Know

 Bring Your Own Bags

-Bringing your own reusable totes is good for the environment (who needs another plastic bag anyways?).
+Bringing your own reusable totes is good for the environment (who needs another plastic bag anyway?).
 Some stores even offer discounts for every reusable bag that you bring into the store.
-Who doesn’t need more ways to save money at the grocery store?

 Always Grab Meat and Dairy Items Last

-When you plan a longer shopping trip, you need to consider what items could lose their cool.
+When you plan a longer shopping trip, consider what items could lose their cool.
 On lengthy shopping trips, begin in the produce section and end in the dairy or meat aisles, as those products can spoil if left in a non-chilled environment for too long.

 Don’t Buy an Item Just Because It’s on Sale

-It’s hard sometimes not to pick up an item when it’s labeled with a brightly colored SALE sticker, but you always want to look at other items and prices.
+It’s hard not to pick up an item when it’s labeled with a brightly colored SALE sticker, but look at other items and prices.
 Just because an item is on sale doesn’t mean it’s the cheapest option.
 Look around on the shelf and compare prices.
 Check store-brand products, too, as they can often be the cheapest option.
+Make sure you know about the cheapest grocery store in America.

 Editor’s Tip: Looking at different-sized packages?
 Check the price per ounce to determine the real cost.

 Always Grab Perishable Items from the Back of the Shelf

-Stockers follow a first-in, first-out organization (and so should you).
+Stockers use a first-in, first-out organization method (and so should you).
 They stock new inventory behind the older inventory.
 For many items, like packaged foods or frozen foods, expiration dates are far off anyway.
 But it’s worth reaching to the back for dairy, produce, eggs and other fresh foods to grab the item with the most-distant expiration date.

 Sign Up for Discount Programs and Loyalty Cards